DSA Program: Request for Nominations

 - A letter of nomination, addressed to the DSA Review Committee, from an FSU faculty member (who may be the nominee — self-nominations are acceptable) or an FSU administrator addressing the selection criteria (Section E).

 - Departments are encouraged to nominate only one candidate for this award.
-If multiple candidates are nominated, the Chair or Dean will be contacted to rank order candidates (no ties).
+If multiple candidates are nominated, the Chair or Dean will be contacted to rank order their candidates (no ties) for reviewers.

 - If someone other than the nominee is the nomination letter author, the author must include his or her CV (2 page maximum).

 - Internal letters of endorsement, addressed to the DSA Review Committee, are required from the Departmental Chair or Director (if applicable) and the School or College Dean.

 - Submissions will not be accepted without both letters, where applicable.

 - These letters should also include a statement indicating a commitment to provide resources and means to facilitate the candidate's program insofar as possible.
 For example, this might include a reduction of teaching load during the following year and/or additional graduate assistance or financial assistance.